 HOW ARE PREMISES LIABILITY CLAIMS RESOLVED?

 It’s rare when premises liability cases go to court.
 Typically, the lawyers for the two sides privately work out an arrangement that’s acceptable to everyone who’s involved.
 Many businesses are anxious to resolve these cases quickly to avoid any potentially negative publicity.

 But if an acceptable settlement offer is not made during the out-of-court negotiations, your lawyer may recommend taking your case to court.
 To prevail at trial with a premises liability claim, the injured victim’s lawyer must show that:

 1. The owner of the property failed to keep the property safe.

 3. That negligence directly caused the victim’s injury.

 In premises liability trials, if a property’s owner could have averted an injury by repairing a hazard, and the owner did not make that repair while knowing about the condition and having the time to make the repair, the owner will be held liable and ordered to pay damages to the victim.

 WHAT IS THE DEADLINE FOR TAKING LEGAL ACTION?

 In Georgia, the statute of limitations for a premises liability claim is two years, but if you’re injured, do not wait two years.
 Put the right premises liability lawyer on the case from the beginning – as soon as you’ve been examined and treated for your injuries.

 You need to act promptly because evidence can deteriorate over time or even disappear.
 Memories fade, and witnesses move away or become hard to find.
-The sooner you put a premises liability attorney to work for you, the more likely it is that your injury claim will prevail.
+The sooner you put a personal injury lawyer in Atlanta to work for you, the more likely it is that your injury claim will prevail.